rjacobsen0/NonprofitDonationForm/README.md

      + Unrecognized token creation parameter parameter: last_name is not a recognized parameter.
 This may cause issues with your integration in the future.
      + Error: POST http://localhost/drupal/nonprofit_donation_form 500 (500 Service unavailable (with message))

+   - I played with ajax validation and decided against it because every time one of the fields was validated it cleared out the credit card information.
+This is a security vs. efficiency tradeoff.
+The credit card info is cleared for security.

+   -